PKirchweger/CSTET_Deconvolution/README.txt

 Normalization Sum = 1
 Title PSF_PixelSize_1x1x1000.mrc

-This PSF will be suitable for all imaging done under the same conditions (i.e. same convergance angle and pixel size).
+This PSF will be suitable for all imaging done under the same conditions.
 #############
-if the pixelsize of the tomogram is 40.84 A (or 4.084nm), the PSF is called:
-Adapt the header of the PSF to match the pixel size (e.g. using alterheader -d) and change the name to PSF_4.084nm.mrc

 3. BEFORE running the script:

-- change the homedirectory (currently: homedir = '/home/labs/peterk/peterkir/')
-- Adapt the input_values.txt: currently (18.08.2022) this looks like this:
+- Adapt the input_values.txt: currently (12.12.2022) this looks like this:

 Dual_Axis = Yes
 Number_of_Iterations = 100